Equivariant Coarse (Co-)Homology Theories: From topological to coarse (co-)homology theories

-\section{From topological to coarse \mbox{(co-)}homology theories}
+\section{From topological to coarse (co-)homology theories}

-Let $\Gamma$ be a fixed discrete group and let $\CGCBGz$ be the category of pairs of countably generated proper isocoarse $\Gamma$-spaces of bornologically bounded geometry and $\Gamma$-equivariant coarse maps.
-It is an admissible category in the sense of \Cref{def:admissibleCAT}.
+Let $\Gamma$ be a fixed discrete group and let $\CGCBGz$ be the category of pairs of countably gene\-ra\-ted proper isocoarse $\Gamma$-spaces (see Definition~\ref{def:discretegroupactingoncoarsespace}) of bornologically bounded geometry (see Definition~\ref{def:discreteboundedgeometry}) and $\Gamma$-equivariant coarse maps.
+It is an admissible category in the sense of Definition~\ref{def:admissibleCAT}.

 The purpose of this section is to construct coarse \mbox{(co-)}homology theories on $\CGCBGz$ from generalized \mbox{(co-)}homology theories on so-called $\sigma$-locally compact $\Gamma$-spaces by means of a Rips-complex construction.
 Coarse \mbox{(co-)}homology theories constructed in this way always satisfy the strong homotopy axiom.
 For a very useful special type of \mbox{(co-)}homology theories, the so-called single-space \mbox{(co-)}homology theories which also satisfy the so-called strong excision axiom, the resulting coarse \mbox{(co-)}homology theories also satisfy the flasqueness axiom and can be related to the \mbox{(co-)}homology theories of certain coronas via the so-called transgression maps.